The Ancient Faith

 We believe that the saints on earth are the "Church Militant", and the saints in heaven are the "Church Triumphant".
 Thus, as we know the soul lives on, we can pray through the saint to ask his or her intercessions before God.
 We know they are holy, and that God hears all prayer, so we may ask for a saint's words to God on our behalf.
 We do not pray to a saint, but rather with the saint to God.

-Icons are "windows to the soul".
+Icons are not worshipped.
+The individual in the icon is commemorated and honored as another example of the fullest expression of humanity.
 They help us remember a holy person or event so that our faith can be strengthened.
 The icon is not art for art's sake, but rather art for the edification of mankind.
 Just as incense is for the nose, Holy Communion is for the taste, and chanting of hymns and psalms are to the ear, so the icon is to the eye.
 Thus our whole body worships God.
 Icons can depict a beloved saint, just as we keep photographs of beloved family members who have passed on and remember them.

 How does this translate into an understanding of what our School's middle name means to AOS?
 The history of the Orthodox faith brings to our School a solid foundation, a quiet strength, an embrace of all of God's creation, and an unwavering spirit.
 It has value because of its perseverance, its survival, and its mission to serve and to honor God.
 And isn't that what we want for our children...that they remain true to their beliefs, respect all things and all beings, serve others, know they are loved, and feel grounded in themselves?
 That is exactly what we strive for at AOS, not just in the weekly religion classes or Chapel services, but also in every moment and occurrence everyday.